HazenBabcock/opensdraw/docs/source/library.rst

    (pyimport shapes)

 .. automodule:: opensdraw.library.shapes
-   :members: Axle, Ring, Rod, Tube
+   :members: Axle, FlatCable, RibbonCable, Ring, Rod, Tube

 Extra Functions (LCad)
 ----------------------

 These are functions that you will need to import in order to use.
 They can all be found in the *opensdraw/library* directory.

+* cables.lcad - Rendering cables.
 * flexible-axle.lcad - Rendering flexible axle.
 * flexible-hose.lcad - Rendering flexible hoses.
 * flexible-rod.lcad - Rendering flexible rods.